br0nco640k/Bard-Diva/README.md

 For Ubuntu/Debian/Mint/Pop!_OS:
-`sudo apt-get install ydotool`
+`sudo apt-get install ydotool` note:I cannot currently make ydotool work correctly on Ubuntu 25.04, and I have stopped trying.

 The Following is definitely also required on Ubuntu:
 `sudo apt-get install ydotoold`
 From the directory containing Bard Diva (on Ubuntu):